home / mcp / github mcp server

 list_issues

-List workflows in a repository with pagination.
+List releases in a repository.